tholmes59/weather-forecast-app/README.md

 To install locally:

 1. Clone this repository
-2. Make sure you have the latest version of NPM installed
+2. Run `npm install` to make sure you have the latest version of NPM installed
 3. Run `npm start` in the terminal to run the app in the browser

 Alternatively: